locize/blog/source/_posts/remix-i18n.md

 We can also translate stuff like the page title.
 <br />
-Since remix-i18next can translate text [inside loaders or actions](https://github.com/sergiodxa/remix-i18next#translating-text-inside-loaders-or-actions), we can do this for example in our `root.js`:
+Since remix-i18next can translate text [inside loaders or actions](https://github.com/sergiodxa/remix-i18next#translating-text-inside-loaders-or-actions), we can do this for example in our `root.jsx`:

 ```javascript
 import {